Springfield Township Community Partners

 Springfield Township offers numerous opportunities for youth to get involved in sports at different levels.
 The township neither funds the programs nor do we have authority over the organizations other than allowing them to use our fields for practices and/or games.
 In addition to the organizations we have listed below there are other individual travel teams that have formed over the years made up of Springfield Township residents.

-Bear Creek Park has a football field plus some additional space located behind 6645 Airport Highway and is used primarily by our little league football organizations for practices and games.
+Bear Creek Park has a football field plus some additional space located behind 6645 Airport Highway and is used primarily little league football organizations for practices and games.

 Saturday morning youth recreational league.